henriquebcustodio/henriquebcustodio/README.md

 ## Hello there! 👋
-I'm a software developer passionate about technology, web development and music.
+I'm a software developer passionate about technology, web development, and music.
-<p> I'm curently working as a software development intern in a full-stack role, using tools such as Typescript and Vue.js on the front end and Python with FastAPI on the back end. </p>
+<p> I'm currently working as a software development intern in a full-stack role, using tools such as Typescript and Vue.js on the front end and Python with FastAPI on the back end. </p>

 &nbsp;
 &nbsp;